sandal-tan/glyph/README.md

 Glyph also provides other `Item` to customize your prompt:

 1. `ExitCodeItem` - Display the exit code of the previous command

+## Why?

+I couldn't find any off-the-shell fish prompts that I liked, and I really didn't like maintaining my own in fish/bash/ etc. so I wrote a framework to describe what I want simply, and make adding new items to my prompt fairly easy.

+The default design is driven from my use-case at work.
+I copy and paste a lot from the terminal

 ## Customization